pranavshridhar/Balanced-Brackets/README.md

 # Context Free Grammar
-This program demonstrates a Pushdown Automata (PDA) which is equivalent to the following CFG
+This program demonstrates a Pushdown Automata (PDA) which is equivalent to the following Context Free Grammar (CFG)

     S → TT
     T → (T) | {T} | <T> | [T] | ε